Ask Dr. Katz

 Dr. Katz has authored more than 150 publications, including articles, chapters, and books about early childhood education, teacher education, child development, and parenting.
 She wrote a monthly column for several years for Parents Magazine on parenting 3- and 4-year-olds.
 Dr. Katz founded two journals: Early Childhood Research Quarterly and Early Childhood Research & Practice, which began publication in early 1999 as the first peer-reviewed, Internet-only, journal in early education, and recently became fully bilingual.

 Dr. Katz is professor emerita at the University of Illinois at Urbana-Champaign and lectures and consults around the world.

-More information on Lilian Katz, from the Proceedings of the Lilian Katz Symposium (November 5-7, 2000) on the Web site of the Clearinghouse on Early Education and Parenting (CEEP).
+More information on Lilian Katz, from the Proceedings of the Lilian Katz Symposium (November 5-7, 2000) on the Web site of the Early Childhood and Parenting (ECAP) Collaborative.

 If you have a question about some aspect of early care and education that will require an in-depth response, you can ask Dr. Lilian G. Katz, Director of the Illinois Early Learning project and an internationally recognized expert in early childhood education and parenting.

 Dr. Katz will respond directly to questions that are of general interest.
 Responses to other questions wil be provided by IEL's information services staff.